Mobile Testing with Effective App Testing Tools

-People check their phones on an average of 58 times a day.
+- People check their phones an average of 58 times a day.

 As the numbers reveal, mobile phones have taken over the world.
-People don’t just spend increasing amounts of time on their phones, they expect everything to be accessible to them through their phones.
-This means anyone (individual or organization) who seeks to have an online presence must optimize their websites and apps for mobile devices.
+People don’t just spend increasing amounts of time on their phones; they expect everything to be accessible to them through their phones.
+This means anyone (individual or organization) seeking an online presence must optimize their websites and apps for mobile devices.
 In other words, all websites and apps must undergo mobile testing.

-However, the explosion in mobile device usage means that one website must be tailored to be displayed and operate perfectly across thousands of devices – 9000+ distinct devices, to be exact.
-To developers and testers, this can be a major challenge.
+The explosion in mobile device usage means that websites must be tailored to operate perfectly across thousands of devices – 9000+ distinct devices, to be exact.
+To developers and testers, this can be a significant mobile testing challenge.

-In order to tackle this challenge, a thorough understanding of mobile testing is absolutely necessary.
-This article discusses the basics of mobile testing for both websites and apps.
-It also explores some tools that can help testers get started with a mobile testing strategy geared for speed, efficiency, and success.
+To tackle this challenge, a thorough understanding of mobile testing is necessary.
+This article discusses the basics of mobile testing for both websites and apps and explores tools to get started with a mobile testing strategy for speed, efficiency, and success.

 Why do you need Mobile Testing?

-- Different mobile network operators, as well as network connectivity levels
+- Other mobile network operators, as well as network connectivity levels

 - Events such as incoming calls, messages, low battery, etc.